funkshelper/woodcore-openssl-1.0/README.md

 PRW -  Woodcoin Core integration/staging tree (yes tree)
 =====================================

+This repo is WOODCORE without the SSL1.1 additions, for older systems with OPENSSL 1.0

 This project is a fully armed and operational bitcoin-core ported to the woodcoin network.

 Dedicated to Sipa, Nullc, and Coblee.
 Props and Kudos.